juice-lang/juice-docs/language-reference/lexical-structure.md

 Character literals support the same [escape sequences as string literals](#escape-sequences).

-By default, character literals are inferred to be of type `Char` that represents a 32-bit unicode scalar value.
+By default, character literals are inferred to be of type `Char` that represents a 32-bit Unicode scalar value.
 As with the other kinds of literals, custom types can be created from those literals as well, if they implement the `ExpressibleByCharacterLiteral` trait.
 The standard library, for example, defines another character type: `ASCIIChar`, a type representing the value of an ASCII character.

 #### Grammar of a Character Literal